Michigan Fly Fishing 8 min read

 Packing everything you need can be challenging and depends on the hatches at that time of year and the fish you are targeting.

-For trout fishing in the narrow areas of the river, a three or four-weight fly rod and match fly reel is useful.
+For trout fishing in the narrow areas of the river, a three or four-weight fly rod and matching fly reel is useful.
 But as the river becomes wider, you may want to choose a nine to 10-foot rod with a five or six-weight.

 Steelhead and lake-run browns will require a seven or even eight-weight, single-hand rod.